Cheap Shipping to Germany From USA: 2025 Rates & Tips

 USPS First Class Package International: The Budget King

 This service is the go to for lightweight shipments.
-It’s designed for packages weighing up to 4 pounds.
+It is designed for packages weighing up to 4 pounds.
 While it is the most economical choice, expect a longer transit time, usually between 12 and 20 business days.
 A major plus is that it includes electronic tracking to Germany, so you can still monitor your package’s journey.

 USPS Priority Mail International: The Sweet Spot

 Priority Mail International (PMI) is a great middle ground.
-It’s faster than First Class, with typical delivery in 6 to 10 business days, and handles packages up to 70 pounds.
+It is faster than First Class, with typical delivery in 6 to 10 business days, and handles packages up to 70 pounds.
 Crucially, every PMI shipment includes detailed tracking and up to $200 of insurance coverage for merchandise, giving you extra peace of mind.

 USPS Priority Mail Express International: When Speed is Everything